What is an en bloc capsulectomy?

 Why do patients request an en-bloc capsulectomy?

-Most commonly patients seek an en bloc capsulectomy because of concerns that the implant is causing health problems for them.
+Most commonly patients seek an en bloc capsulectomy because of concerns that the implant is causing them health problems.
 These symptoms come under the general term of breast implant illness.
-This is term is used widely among patients and advocates, however, the medical literature has seen terms such as human adjuvant disease or autoimmune syndrome induced by adjuvants ( ASIA).
+This term is used widely among patients and advocates, however, the medical literature has seen other names such as human adjuvant disease or autoimmune syndrome induced by adjuvants (ASIA).

 What is the difference between an en bloc capsulectomy, a total capsulectomy, a sub-total capsulectomy and a partial capsulectomy?

 - An en bloc capsulectomy removes all the scar tissue (capsule) with the implant still completely within it as one unit.
 The implant and its contents are not exposed to the patient and any silicone within the scar is removed by this process.